"IF THE YOUTH DO NOT COME TO CHURCH, THE CHURCH NEEDS TO GO OUT TO THE YOUTH."

-Though baptized, raised in catholic schools and confirmed, Fr.
-Masseo drifted from his childhood faith and found himself in trouble as a teenager.
-He was expelled from high school, had acquired a juvenile record, and lost a portion of his right leg as a result of a street fight by the age of nineteen.
+Although baptized and raised in Catholic schools and confirmed, Fr.
+Masseo had drifted from his childhood faith and found himself in trouble as a teenager.
+He was expelled from high school, had acquired a juvenile record, and lost a portion of his right leg as a result of a street fight at the age of 19.

-After a series of religious experiences he was led to the Conventual Franciscans of California, who had recently taken over his neighborhood parish, Saint Paul the Apostle, in San Pablo, California.
-It was at this time that Fr.
-Masseo discovered his vocation.
+After a series of religious experiences he was led to the Conventual Franciscans of California, who had recently taken over his neighborhood parish, St. Paul the Apostle, in San Pablo, CA. It was at this time that Father Masseo discovered his vocation.

-After ordination in 1996, he just knew he had “a vocation within a vocation,” which was to work with youth, especially those who were baptized but not living their faith such as he had experience.
+After being ordained in November of 1996, he knew he had “a vocation within a vocation,” which was to creatively evangelize youth–youth such as himself–and to “bring them home.”